How to Remove Mouth Noises from Audio AI:

 Disclosure: This post contains affiliate links.
-We may earn a commission if you try the tools mentioned.
+We may earn a commission if you try the tools mentioned, at no extra cost to you.
+Our reviews are based entirely on independent forensic audio testing.

-You recorded a great interview, but your guest has a dry mouth.
-Every time they open their mouth to speak, there is a tiny *click* or *smack* sound.
+You just recorded a brilliant, hour-long interview.
+The content is golden, but your guest had a dry mouth.
+Every time they open their mouth to speak, there is a tiny, high-frequency *click* or *smack* sound.
+When searching for ways to remove mouth noises from audio AI solutions are often the only practical choice for modern creators.

 Enter the Specialist: Cleanvoice AI

-Unlike general “denoisers,” Cleanvoice AI is a specialized “editor.”
-It doesn’t just listen to frequencies; it listens to patterns.
+Unlike general “denoisers” that just block out background air conditioners or traffic, Cleanvoice AI is a specialized “cleaning editor.”
+It doesn’t just listen to raw frequencies; it listens to human speech patterns.

-We ran a 60-minute file through Cleanvoice specifically to test its ability to remove mouth noises from audio AI style.
+To truly push this software to its limits, we ran a heavily flawed, 60-minute raw podcast file through Cleanvoice specifically to test its ability to remove mouth noises from audio AI style.

 Test 1: Removing Mouth Clicks & Lip Smacks

-We recorded a sample intentionally making “wet mouth” sounds (ASMR style) to stress-test the algorithm.
+We recorded a sample intentionally making “wet mouth” sounds (ASMR style) to completely stress-test the algorithm.
+We needed to see if it could accurately remove mouth noises from audio AI engines usually miss, without damaging the actual dialogue.

-Many tools claim to be the best filler word remover AI, but most only catch “um” and “uh.”
+Many tools claim to be the best filler word remover, but most only catch the standard “um” and “uh.”
 What about stuttering?
+Stuttering is incredibly hard for software to navigate because the speaker is saying valid vocabulary words, just repeating them nervously.

 “I went to the… to the… to the… store yesterday.
 And um, like, basically it was closed.”